The Law Society coordinates an inter-school Mock Trial Competition each year for students enrolled in Years 10, 11 and 12.

 Mock trials take place at the Supreme Court of Western Australia, Stirling Gardens, Barrack Street, Perth and if required, at the Mandurah Courthouse.
 The Grand Final is held at the Supreme Court of Western Australia.

-All trials begin promptly at 6pm (Mandurah Court House trials commence at 5.30pm).
+All trials begin promptly at 5.30pm.
 Each trial takes no more than two and a half hours.

 What is involved?